olivierKopp/Teaching-HEIGVD-AIT-2016-Labo-Docker/report.md

 The flattening is use on docker container instead of docker image, it aims to reduce the size of the container by deleting the history of it. src : https://tuhrig.de/flatten-a-docker-container-or-image/

 #### Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
 Your proposition should also try to avoid as much as possible repetitions between your images.
-We can create a base image which contain every shared dependencies that our backend and haproxy need (i.e : basic tools, serf, node...) and make the dockerfile of HA and servers inherit from it.
+We can create a base image which contain every shared dependencies that our backend and haproxy need (i.e : basic tools, serf, S6...) and make the dockerfile of HA and servers inherit from it.

 #### Provide the `/tmp/haproxy.cfg` file generated in the `ha` container after each step.
 Place the output into the `logs` folder like you already did for the Docker logs in the previous tasks.
 Three files are expected.